This post may contain affiliate links. For more information, read my disclosure policy.

 They are very similar, but applesauce is not cooked as long as apple butter.
 Apple butter has a deep golden color which is the caramelization that happens while they cook.
 It’s also pureed and then reduced until it’s thickened and spreadable.

 - Apples: Sweeter apples like fuji, gala, Honeycrisp, Golden Delicious red delicious, or similar work well for apple butter.
 You need about 3 pounds apples.

 - Sugar: This recipe uses both Granulated Sugar and Brown Sugar.
-The brown sugar adds a bit of depth to the sweetness.

 - Cinnamon: Ground cinnamon is a MUST in any apple butter recipe!

 How to Make Apple Butter

 - Slice and core the apples: I leave the skins on, but you can peel them if you prefer.
 Cut the apples into small chunks, so they cook faster.